glebtep/CAPSTONE/README.md

    - **Username**: glebtep
    - **Password**: 1234567

-2. **Viewing Your Portfolio**: Upon successful login, you'll be directed to your portfolio overview, displaying your current investments.
+2. **Viewing Your Portfolio**: Upon successful login, you'll be directed to homepage, where you can click on the button 'Portfolio' that is displaying your current investments.

 3. **Adding Stocks**: